 Renting a Car

-If you rented a car, you can leave your car in their parking lot at La Pavona for ~5000 CRC (~$10 USD) a day.
+If you rented a car, you can leave your car in their parking lot at La Pavona for 6000 CRC (~$12 USD) a day.
 It is not a completely gated parking lot nor are there security guards or cameras, so do not leave any valuables in the car.
-The parking lot is right behind the main restaurant.
+They’ll give you a parking slip which you must keep and you’ll pay when you get back and pick up your car.

 For those who want to rent a car after your Tortuguero trip, most car rental companies can deliver the car to La Pavona dock for a fee but the most common process is to get your car in Guapiles on the way back to San Jose.
 Our partner, Adobe Rent a Car has an meeting point in Guapiles to make this process very easy.
 Click here to get your Costa Rica car rental discount!